karan-kapoor90/portfolYOU/pages/about.md

 # **About Me**

-Hi I am **Karan**,<br>
+Hi I'm **Karan**,<br>

 I'm a Technology Evangelist who loves riding the global technology wave.
-There's so much to learn, to try to read and play with that I find myself tinkering with something or the other whenver I can.
+There's so much to learn, to read and play with that I find myself tinkering with something or the other whenver I can.
 In my free time though, I love reading, spending quality time with family, watching movies and discovering music.

 Outside the realm of technology - business, finance and investment interest me.
 I'm also an avid watch enthusiast and a Space nerd.